daeh/cogsci-typst-template/README.md

 A [Typst](https://typst.app/) template for submissions to the _Annual Conference of the [Cognitive Science Society](https://cognitivesciencesociety.org/) (**CogSci**)_.

-This template aims to be a visual clone of the official LaTeX template.

 |                     Anonymized                     |                      Final                      |
 | :------------------------------------------------: | :---------------------------------------------: |
 | ![Anonymized submission](thumbnail-anonymized.png) | ![Final submission with authors](thumbnail.png) |

 ## Usage

-You will typically want to use this template by initializing a project with the CogSci boilerplate.
-The CogSci boilerplate (shown in the thumbnails) will give you the formatting specifications and examples of how to make citations, figures, tables, footnotes, and acknowledgments.
-You can generate the boilerplate (*a*) in the Typst web app or (*b*) locally.
-If you don't need the boilerplate, you can also just (*c*) import the template functions in any Typst document.
+You will typically want to use this template by initializing a project with the CogSci template.
+The CogSci template (shown in the thumbnails) will give you the formatting specifications and examples of how to make citations, figures, tables, footnotes, and acknowledgments.
+You can generate the template (*a*) in the Typst web app or (*b*) locally.
+If you don't need the template, you can also just (*c*) import the template functions in any Typst document.

-### (*a*) Initialize the boilerplate in the Typst web app
+### (*a*) Initialize the template in the Typst web app

 In the [Typst web app](https://typst.app/), click "Start from template" on the dashboard and search for `cogsci-conference`.

-### (*b*) Initialize the boilerplate locally
+### (*b*) Initialize the template locally

 You can use the [Typst CLI](https://github.com/typst/typst) to initialize the template locally: